anpc/sine-in-aging/README.md

 .fastq.gz, .fastq.zst - FASTQ file, compressed with off-the-shelf compression tools (gzip, zstd).

-We have a function `open_any()` that does de/compression automatically, depending on file extension.
+We have a function `open_compressed()` that does de/compression automatically, depending on file extension.

 # Install tools